course-details-portlet

 General skills

-• can cooperate on innovation processes with pupils, colleagues and legal guardians to maintain the music subject´s relevance in line with the technological development
+• can cooperate on innovation processes with peers, pupils, colleagues and legal guardians to maintain the music subject´s relevance in line with the technological development

 Learning methods and activities